Knoblauchpilze/galactic-sovereign/website/README.md

 The first part corresponds to the problem described in this [SO post](https://stackoverflow.com/questions/73790956/cross-site-post-form-submissions-are-forbidden).
 With this, the website can be accessed locally on the browser by going to `http://localhost:3000/dashboard/login`.

 For convenience, the [Makefile](user-dashboard/Makefile) defines a `build` target to handle the build.
-Most likely though it is better to use the root [Makefile](/Makefile) and build the docker images for the webserver: this handles everything and allows to predictably setup the webserver.
+Most likely though it is better to use the root [Makefile](/Makefile) and build the docker images for the user dashboard: this handles everything and allows to predictably setup the associated web server.

 # The website